dsdanielpark/Bard-API/README.md

 <br>

-## The user assumes all legal responsibilities associated with using the BardAPI package.
-After the announcement of the Google Bard service on March 21, 2023, there is no profer official API or documentation provided.
-Therefore, this Python implementation of internet POST requests and GET responses is not a hack but simply a functional implementation.
-It emphasizes that this is not an official API.
-Once again, all responsibility for the use of this code lies with the user.
 Do not expose the `__Secure-1PSID`
 > Note that while I referred to `__Secure-1PSID` value as an API KEY for convenience, it is not an officially provided API KEY.